Danny-DevMode/Tiberian-Sun-Client---AutoHotKey-Script/Keyboard.md

-# Keyboard.ini Reference 🎹
+# Keyboard.ini Reference Table

-This file defines the hotkey mappings used by the AutoHotKey script.
-It allows customization of controls without editing the `.ahk` file directly.

----

-## 📖 How to Read This Document
 - **Initial Settings** → The game’s default control scheme.
 - **Custom Settings** → Changes introduced by this script to improve ergonomics.
 - **CTRL + KEY remaps** → These avoid collisions with `WASD` when in Modern mode.
-  - In Classic mode, the script emulates `CTRL` for direct access, so you don’t lose functionality.
+  - In Classic mode, the script emulates `CTRL` for a direct access.

 ---